 His world revolved around his family and he was blessed to have all 20 together for Christmas this past year.

 Bob is preceded in death by his parents, Robert & Lucille Pearce.
 He is survived by his wife, Loretta and children, Leah (Ken), Sherrie (Paul), Jared (Johanna), grandchildren, Stephanie, Alexandra, Hannah (Nate), Katherine, Anthony (Cynthia), Daniel, McKenzie, Cheyenne, Dakota, great-granddaughter, Ellie, and his sister, Michele Baker and several nieces and nephews.

 The Celebration of Life has been cancelled due to the Coronavirus and the uncertainties that continue to progress.
 A Facebook page has been created - Bob Pearce’s “Virtual” Celebration of Life which has a slideshow and please post a memory.

-To plant a tree in memory of Robert T. Pearce, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Robert T. Pearce, please visit our floral store.